renswilderom/renswilderom.github.io/python/_posts/2024-06-14-Actor-style matrix.md

 Imagine a director of horror films who develops the innovative idea to produce a "zombie" film.
 The title resonates with audiences and becomes a success, so more directors follow and more zombie movies are released.
 At one point, however, audiences would be bored with yet another film about brain-dead walkers.
 The market for this stylistic variation is saturated and the production of such films declines.
 Audiences are now looking for something new, and there is an opportunity for a new stylistic variation to emerge.

-In the light of such a "cultural endogneous" dynamic (Van Venrooij, 2015; Godart and Galunic, 2019; Sgourev, Aadland, and Formilan, 2023), it is interesting to ask who is associated with which film styles?
-Insights into this question could help us to understand how, for instance, film makers' network positions - and, ultimately, the organization of the film industry as a whole - is shaped by such recurring style dynamics.
+In the light of such a "cultural endogneous" dynamic (Van Venrooij, 2015; Godart and Galunic, 2019; Sgourev, Aadland, and Formilan, 2023), it is interesting to ask how the popularity of film styles changes with time and who is associated with which film styles?
+Insights into this question could help us to understand how, for instance, film makers' network positions is shaped by such recurring style dynamics.

 ## The code

 ### 1. Open the dataset

-Download a [sample dataset](https://www.kaggle.com/arushchillar/disneyland-reviews){:target="_blank"} and save it locally on your computer.
+Download a [sample dataset](https://drive.google.com/file/d/1rtlzCniBY5g-wCNmyZf0DrSaIrccPWND/view?usp=sharing){:target="_blank"} and save it locally on your computer.

+This dataset contains a sample of 3000 horror films released in the US.
+The variables included are:
+- year
+- title
+- producers_list, directors_list, writers_list, editing_list, cinematography_list, production_design_list and music_departments_list, who together can be considered as the 'core crew' (see Cattani and Ferriani, 2009)
+- keywords_list

 ```python